 Changing the treatment of heavy menstrual bleeding and hyperplasia

-About 1 in 20 people aged between 30 and 49 years consult their GP each year because of heavy periods or menstrual problems, with menstrual disorders comprising 12% of all referrals to gynaecology services.
+According to NICE, about 1 in 20 women1 aged between 30 and 49 years consult their GP each year because of heavy periods or menstrual problems with menstrual disorders comprising 12% of all referrals to gynaecology services.

-In addition Dr Gupta’s work has also shown the effectiveness of the Mirena coil to treat endometrial hyperplasia, a commonly diagnosed pre-cancerous condition that can become cancer of the womb if left untreated.
-This research has been instrumental in the development of NICE guidelines and a change in practice, which is expected to reduce the number of unnecessary hysterectomies carried out worldwide for this condition by at least 80%.
+In addition, Professor Gupta’s work has also shown the effectiveness of the Mirena coil to treat endometrial hyperplasia, a commonly diagnosed pre-cancerous condition that can become cancer of the womb, if left untreated.
+This research has been instrumental in the development of National (BSGE / RCOG) guidelines.
+A change in practice is expected to reduce the number of unnecessary hysterectomies carried out worldwide for this condition by at least 80%.

 Professor of Global Legal Studies